St. Pete Office

 Focus On Transparency

 Transparency builds trust and helps prevent disputes later.
-It also ensures the agreement is more likely to hold up in court if ever reviewed.
+It also ensures the agreement is more likely to hold up in court if ever challenged.

 Documentation may include bank statements, property records, retirement accounts, and business interests.
 A Tampa Bay family law attorney can guide you through what should be disclosed.